shall we swim today?

 flooding.
 A negative current value indicates the current is ebbing.

-Legacy Map - 1 Hour after Low Water at New York
+Legacy Map - 1 Hour after High Water at New York

 Many years ago, the US Deptartment of Commerce published hourly tides for